Superconductivity model for a spin-vortex checkerboard: Microscopic model: principal terms

-We now construct the low-energy Hamiltonian following the same reasoning as in Ref.\cite{Boris2004}.
-Namely, we assume that the direct one-fermion hopping between adjacent plaquets is suppressed due to the differences of spin textures and due to the expected texture fluctuations.
-The hopping between plaquets with similar spin textures, such as, for example, two nearby plaquets of {\it b}-states is also suppressed due to the fact that those plaquets are more distant from each other in comparison with adjacent pairs of $a$- and $b$- or $c$- and $b$-plaquets, so that the overlap between the relevant local states is significantly smaller.
-As far as the interaction terms are concerned, we assume that fast fluctuations of the spin texture imply that the fluctuating force acting on a pair of charge carriers has large amplitude but approximately zero time average, and, as a result, these fluctuations predominantly induce pair transitions that do not change the center-of-mass position of the two fermions involved.
-We also neglect a possible "on-site" coupling of two $b$-states on the same plaquet --- in our preliminary analysis this term would not change the essential features of the solution, but we still plan to investigate it elsewhere.
-The above assumptions amount to a relatively crude overall approximation, which should nevertheless allow us to capture the principal behavior of the variational solution and, at the same time, avoid introducing many adjustable parameters.
-We are left only with terms representing on-site energies $\epsilon_a$, $\epsilon_b$ and $\epsilon_c$ (with $\epsilon_a = \epsilon_c$) and with the following two-kinds of effective interaction terms, namely: two {\it a}-states or two {\it c}-states adjacent to a given spin vortex core making transitions to the two {\it b}-states inside the core or vice versa.
+We now construct a low-energy Hamiltonian similar to that of Ref.\cite{Boris2004}.
+We expect that charge carriers in the background of spin-vortex checkerboard are heavily dressed by antiferromagnetic fluctuations, which should lead to relatively large effective masses.
+Charge carriers are also supposed to experience strong Coulomb repulsion, which should further prevent them from hopping.
+Therefore, in the zeroth order, we neglect single-fermion hopping between checkerboard plaquets.
+(Hopping will be treated in Section~\ref{sec:stiff} as a small correction.)
+As far as the interaction terms are concerned, we use the same "heavy-mass/Coulomb-repulsion" argument to include in the model only those terms that do not change the center-of-mass/center-of-charge positions of the two fermions involved.
+We also neglect a possible "on-site" coupling of two $b$-states on the same plaquet --- in our preliminary analysis, this term would not change the essential features of the solution, but we still plan to investigate it elsewhere.
+The above assumptions amount to a relatively crude overall approximation, which should nevertheless allow us to capture the principal behavior of the variational solution and, at the same time, avoid introducing too many adjustable parameters.

+We are, finally, left with terms representing on-site energies $\epsilon_a$, $\epsilon_b$ and $\epsilon_c$ (with $\epsilon_a = \epsilon_c$) and with the following two-kinds of effective interaction terms, namely: two {\it a}-states or two {\it c}-states adjacent to a given spin vortex core making transitions to the two {\it b}-states inside the core or vice versa.
 The resulting Hamiltonian is:

 where $g$ is the interaction constant, $\epsilon_a$, $\epsilon_b$ and $\epsilon_c$ are on-site energies defined with respect to the chemical potential $\mu$, which we set equal to zero, index $i$ labels unit cells depicted in Fig \ref{fig:unitcell}, and indices $\eta$, $\alpha$ and $\zeta$ label the plaquets within the unit cell as illustrated in Fig \ref{fig:unitcell}.
 Following Ref.\cite{Boris2004}, whenever the specific value of subscripts $\eta$ or $\zeta$ is fixed, as is the case in the interaction term of Hamiltonian (\ref{eq:originalHamlt}), we use subscript ``e" for $\eta = 1$ or $\zeta = 1$ referring to the corresponding plaquets as ``even" and subscript ``o" for $\eta = -1$ or $\zeta = -1$ referring to the corresponding plaquets as ``odd".
 Double-subscripts notations such as $a_{j \text{e}_{[i,\alpha]}}$ imply that {\it a}-states labeled as $\{j \text{e}\}$ must be adjacent to the {\it b}-states labeled as $\{ i,\alpha \}$.